 If you’re landlocked in Lynchburg, don’t despair.
-You can take scuba lessons at Lynchburg College.
+You can take scuba lessons at University of Lynchburg.

 Paul Stern, coordinator of the New Horizons Outdoor Adventure and Leadership Program, became a certified scuba instructor this summer, earning his license from PADI (Professional Association of Dive Instructors).